 The safe transportation of our children is of utmost importance and requires the understanding and cooperation of parents, children, bus drivers as well as school district staff and faculty.
 Rules for student behavior on school buses are established solely for the safety of our children.
 Parents must stress upon children to follow these rules for their own safety and that of the entire bus.
 Bus drivers have their hands full.
 They must operate the bus safely in traffic under varying weather conditions with as many as 50 or more students behind them.
 Loud and disorderly behavior distracts the driver and can pose serious safety problems.
 Anyone with questions concerning bus rules for students may obtain copies from the bus driver or a school principal.

 Bus routes and stops are reviewed annually to determine the safest and most efficient routing, given existing regulations, policies, and fiscal constraints.
 It is not possible for all children to travel an equal distance to and from the bus stop.
 Within the Chatham School District, regular bus stops are established no more than one mile (two miles maximum for late bus) from the end of a child’s driveway.
-The natural consequence of safe, efficient and economical routing of school buses is that some children will travel greater distances than others but that no child will be required to travel over one mile between his home and his regular bus stop.
+The natural consequence of safe, efficient and economical routing of school buses is that some children will travel greater distances than others but that no child will be required to travel over one mile between his or her home and regular bus stop.
 The safety of children going to and from bus stops is the responsibility of the parents, just as it is for those children who live within one mile from school.

 All of the District’s school bus drivers make every effort to maintain the time schedule for their assigned routes.
 Traffic, weather and road conditions along with a variety of other factors occasionally cause variations in the bus schedule.
 It is important for parents to talk to their child’s bus driver directly, to determine the most consistent pickup and drop off times at their child’s bus stop.
 Considering the possible variations that can cause a bus to deviate from its schedule by a few minutes one way or another, students should be at their bus stop at least five minutes before the scheduled pickup time.
 This will ensure that they do not miss the bus if it is running slightly ahead of schedule.
 Additionally, all children should wait at the bus stop in an orderly manner, in an area clearly visible to the approaching bus driver.